 Happy Monday!
-Lately, I’ve been living my life with fewer distractions from social media & television, (and when I say television, I’m including Netflix, YouTube and other similar streaming services).
+Lately, I’ve been living my life with fewer distractions from social media & television (and when I say television, I’m including Netflix, YouTube, and other similar streaming services).
 Is it my Lenten sacrifice?
 Maybe by accident.
 In truth, starting the new Merchant Service Business doesn’t leave much time for distractions.

 I am starting to notice the impact the coronavirus is making in my everyday life.
 I’m seeing way more people wearing face masks while out in public.
-Fist bumps and elbow taps are being used in lieu of handshakes.
+Fist bumps and elbow taps are being used in place of handshakes.
 I’m intrigued to see how business meeting culture may change in the coming months.

 The churches I attend made announcements and recommendations at worship services regarding greeting each other and how communion distribution would be modified to prevent potentially spreading germs.
 When I went shopping for supplies for last Thursday’s Burrito Project, I checked with several stores, and they were all out of bottled water.
 There were large empty spaces where I would normally see several pallets of bottled water stacked case upon case 4 or 5 feet high.